 Let me prefix the following by saying that the lawyers insist on the term ‘I (or we) believe’ being coupled with every assertion regarding Jim Perrin for which hard proof is not provided.
 In the present matter such proof is not easy to come by — but it certainly exists and could be assembled with (and by some parties of my acquaintance without) the co-operation of certain website operators, internet service providers, and email services; but really, need I bother?
 Continue reading

-‘Melangell’ (JP?) commented on the Guardian Country Diary thread, 18/10/10: “Set those diarists world-wandering a bit more often, I say, reporting back from wherever they like in the global village.”
-This response was to a diary entry from Papua New Guinea which was posted by Mark Cocker, an ornithologist with an international reputation whose twice-a-month diaries, since 1988, have been consistently outstanding: perhaps he had been there in the course of his research.
+‘Melangell’ (JP?) commented on The Guardian Country Diary thread, 18/10/10: ‘Set those diarists world-wandering a bit more often, I say, reporting back from wherever they like in the global village.’
+This response was to a diary entry from Papua New Guinea which was posted by Mark Cocker (and close friend of Jim Perrin), an ornithologist with an international reputation whose diaries, since 1988, have been consistently outstanding: perhaps he had been there recently in the course of his research.